kamaln7/klein/README.md

 ### Configuration

 klein uses CLI options or environment variables for config.
-For environment variables, each option is prefixed with `klein` and dots are replaced with underscores, eg the environment variable for the `auth.key` option is `KLEIN_AUTH_KEY`.
+For environment variables, each option is prefixed with `klein` and both dots and dashes are replaced with underscores, eg the environment variable for the `storage.spaces.access-key` option is `KLEIN_STORAGE_SPACES_ACCESS_KEY`.

 Running klein without any configuration will use the following default config: